InfuseAI/primehub-python-sdk/docs/CLI/admin/groups.md

 Manage groups

 Available Commands:
-  connect-image         Make the image join the group connect-image         Make the image join the group connect-user          Add the user to the group create                Create a group create-image          Add the image to the group create-instancetype   Add the image to the group delete                Delete the group by id disconnect-image      Make the image leave the group disconnect-instancetype
+  connect-image         Make the instanceType join the group connect-image         Make the image join the group connect-user          Add the user to the group connect-volume        Make the volume join the group create                Create a group create-image          Add the image to the group create-instancetype   Create a new instanceType and connect it to the group create-volume         Create a new volume and connect it to the group delete                Delete the group by id disconnect-image      Make the image leave the group disconnect-instancetype
-                        Make the image leave the group disconnect-user       Remove the user from the group get                   Get the group info by id list                  List groups list-images           List images in the group list-instancetypes    List images in the group list-users            List users in the group update                Update the group
+                        Make the instanceType leave the group disconnect-user       Remove the user from the group disconnect-volume     Make the volume leave the group get                   Get the group info by id list                  List groups list-images           List images in the group list-instancetypes    List instanceTypes in the group list-users            List users in the group list-volumes          List volumes in the group update                Update the group

 Options: